aaronlng/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 34: March 25, 2020

+**Today's Progress**: Read Chapter 2 in 'Eloquent JavaScript' by Marijn Haverbeke.
+Solved example exercises at the end of the chapter.

+**Thoughts:**Hoping this is a good resource to dive deep into understanding JavaScript.

+**Link to work:** (Looping A Triangle)[https://github.com/aaronlng/looping-a-triangle], (FizzBuzz)[https://github.com/aaronlng/fizzBuzz]

 ## Day 33: March 1, 2020

 **Today's Progress**: Read Chapter 1 in 'Eloquent JavaScript' by Marijn Haverbeke.
 Edited projects section of Personal Portfolio Webpage.